 The following management discussion and analysis ("MD&A") of the unaudited financial condition and consolidated results of operations is intended to help the reader understand the current and prospective consolidated financial position and consolidated operating results of Katipult Technology Corp. (the "Corporation" or "Katipult").
-The MD&A discusses the operating and financial results for the three- and nine-month periods ended September 30, 2022.
-The MD&A is dated November 23, 2022, and takes into consideration information available up to that date.
+The MD&A discusses the operating and financial results for the three- and six-month periods ended June 30, 2023 and as at June 30, 2023, is dated August 24, 2023, and takes into consideration information available up to that date.

-The MD&A is based on the unaudited condensed interim financial statements of Katipult for the three- and nine-month period ended September 30, 2022.
-The MD&A should be read in conjunction with the unaudited condensed interim financial statements and related notes for the three- and nine-month period ended September 30, 2022, and the annual financial statements and related notes for the year ended December 31, 2021, prepared in accordance with International Financial Reporting Standards ("IFRS").
+The MD&A is based on the unaudited condensed interim financial statements of Katipult for the three- and sixmonth period ended June 30, 2023.
+The MD&A should be read in conjunction with the unaudited condensed interim financial statements and related notes for the three- and six-month periods ended June 30, 2023, and the annual financial statements and related notes for the year ended December 31, 2022, prepared in accordance with International Financial Reporting Standards ("IFRS").
 The Corporation's audited financial statements and unaudited interim financial statements have been prepared on the "going concern" basis, which presumes that the Corporation will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-Readers should read the Going Concern note for further details.